treasure-data/digdag/README.md

 1. run `./gradlew setVersion -Pto=<version>` command.
 1. write release notes to `releases/release-<version>.rst` file.
 It must include at least version (the first line) and release date (the last line).
 1. run `./gradlew clean cli site check releaseCheck`.
 1. make a release branch. `git checkout -b release_v<version>` and commit.
 1. push the release branch to origin and create a PR.
 1. after the PR is merged to master, checkout master and pull latest upstream/master.
-1. run `./gradlew clean cli site check releaseCheck` agian.
+1. run `./gradlew clean cli site check releaseCheck` again.
 1. if it succeeded, run `./gradlew release`.
 1. a few minutes later, run `digdag selfupdate` and confirm the version.